jopemachine-playground/code-replacer/README.md

 2. **rlist.csv**

-* If you do not give the csv option, code-replacer uses the `rlist.csv` file in src file's directory as csv option.
+* If you do not give the csv option, code-replacer uses the `rlist.csv` file **in src file's directory** as `csv` option.

 * If you use the dir option, the `rlist_${fileName}.csv` file will be used as a csv option.

+* If the csv file is not found, replace code with only the template value.

 3. **${key}**